Saloni-FED/Quiz-App/README.md

 # Quiz App 👩‍🎓

-It is a beginner level project to have a great understanding of react hook which is useful for state management
+It is a beginner level project to have a great understanding of react hook which is useful for state management Understood State Management in React

 ## Demo 👇